funsjanssen/faker-mcp/README.md

 A Model Context Protocol (MCP) server that provides fake/mock data generation capabilities using the Faker.js library.
 Generate realistic test data for database seeding, API testing, demo applications, and development environments.

+Read more about why and when to use this MCP server in my [blog post](https://www.fjan.nl/en/posts/why-and-when-to-use-the-faker-mcp-server-inside-ai-agents-like-github-copilot).

 ## Features

 - **Basic Data Generation**: Generate realistic person and company data with names, emails, addresses, and contact information